List of described attractions by countries

 Thomas van Hengstum, Wikimedia Commons / CC BY-SA 3.0

 - Caño Cristales - Colombia, Meta.
 Unique river with a bottom covered with the endemic Macarenia clavigera plants.
-These plants in the time period from September to November turn bright red, thus making the river very colorful and providing one of most spectacular sights in Colombia.
+These plants in the time period from late July to November turn bright red, thus making the river very colorful and providing one of most spectacular sights in Colombia.

 - Páramo El Ángel - Ecuador, Carchi, north from El Angel.
 Beautiful montane meadows with tall frailejón plants (mainly Espeletia pycnophylla), creating eerie landscape.
 One of the largest meadows with frailejónes.